Pmacdon15/nextphisher/README.md

 http://"Your backend Ip here":3000/
 ```
 (Remove "")
 You will be asked to Login with the password you set earlier.
-Through the admin dashboard you will be able to access a number of features such as getting the Qr code for active services allowing users to link to the sites from the admin dashboard for ease of use.
-A link to the stored user data page, collected from the pitching pages.
+Through the Admin Dashboard you will be able to access a number of features such as getting the Qr code for active services allowing users to link to the sites from the Admin Dashboard for ease of use.
+A link to the stored user data page, collected from the phishing pages.
 Finally the decoy controller page which allows you to send custom alerts to clients on the decoy page.